Gladioul/Renpy_ollama_local_AI_configuration/README.md

 ## ¿Future updates?
--Translating text on the screenshoots to English and some text that is not in English
+-Translating text on the screenshoots to English and some text that is not in English on the code (The text output)

 -Do some cleaning on the Files